thomasmeadows/angular-ui-chat/README.md

       //the same userobject as listed below.
       user: {userObject}
       //the message sent
-      message: 'message sent by user'
+      message: 'message sent by user',
+      //if it is a private message
+      private: {
+        //who our client is having a conversation with
+        user: userObject,
+        //if the message is from the client to private user
+        from: true,
+        //if the message is to the client from private user
+        to: true,
+      },
     });

   ```